 FACTBOX-Sport-Events affected due to coronavirus epidemic

-The following is a list of international sports events affected by the coronavirus, which has killed 490 people and infected over 24,000 in China after it first emerged in Wuhan, Hubei province, late last year:
+The following is a list of international sports events affected by the coronavirus, which has killed more than 550 people and infected over 28,000 in China after it first emerged in Wuhan, Hubei province, late last year:

 ATHLETICS